Money is coined liberty, and so it is ten times dearer to the man who is deprived of freedom.

 Hallelujah means letting Jah again take care of credit and debt.

-Hallelujah means returning Consciousness of Credit & Debt to Heaven,
+Hallelujah means returning Thought of Credit & Debt to Heaven,

 returning the Knowledge of Good & Evil to Heaven,